sedroche/proposals/apbs/use-shared-services-across-namespaces.md

 # Abstract

-APBs for resource intensive services should be programmed to re-use the service that they would otherwise deploy, if that service is already deployed and available in another namespace.
+When a service is suitable for sharing across namespaces and already deployed and available in another namespace, the APB for deploying those services should be programmed to re-use the service that is available rather than deploying another instance of it.

 ## Terms

 - APB ([ansible playbook bundle](https://docs.openshift.org/latest/apb_devel/index.html))
-- Shared Service: A service that is used across multiple namespaces
+- Shared Service: A service that may be across multiple namespaces
 - System Resources: CPU or memory
 - Namespace / Project: These refer to the same thing and may be used interchangably.
 - apb.yml: ([APB spec file](https://docs.openshift.org/latest/apb_devel/writing/reference.html#apb-devel-writing-ref-spec)) Configures the inputs passed to an APB prior to deployment.